UV LED Modules

 We develop modules with UV light-emitting diodes which we adapt to the respective application and which can be optimally integrated into the advised overall irradiation system.
-Preference is given to the use of our own UV-LEDs, if necessary supplemented by LEDs from commercial suppliers.
-We have already developed UV LED modules for the disinfection of drinking water, of carrier fluid in flow cytometers and of surfaces in real-time PCR platforms for the identification of SARS-CoV-2.
+Preference is given to using our own UV LEDs.
+If necessary, the systems can be supplemented by LEDs from commercial suppliers.
+We have already developed UV LED modules for the disinfection of drinking water, carrier fluid in flow cytometers and surfaces in real-time PCR platforms for the identification of SARS-CoV-2.

 The advantages of UV LEDs at a glance

 - small, compact and robust